The Best Solar Generators for at Home or On the Go, Tested

 Before You Buy a Solar Generator

-While solar generators are a clean energy source, they do have limitations because of a low-wattage capacity and slow recharging.
-The solar backup generator power they produce can keep the lights on and run portable televisions and electronic devices like smartphones and laptops for hours.
+While solar generators are a clean energy source, they do have limitations because of their wattage capacity and slow recharging.
+A high-capacity solar backup generator can often produce enough power to keep the lights on or run televisions and electronic devices for hours.
 However, they don’t harness enough power to run all of the large appliances in a residence at one time or for an extended period.
+In general, a solar generator for house use will run only a few low-wattage appliances.

 How We Tested the Best Solar Generators